 - Traffic Quality

 Traffic driven through SEO arrives because the link is directly relevant to the user’s search query.
-Users who arrive organically through SEO are filtered already by the search engine are more likely to be customers.
+Users who arrive organically through SEO are filtered already by the search engine are more likely to become customers.

 - Long-Term Effect